Henry Alonzo House: Fur work

 In 1880, S.D.
 Castle and Henry House became interested in the picking of furs.
 Buffalo hides were getting scarce, and Castle wanted to use muskrat or beaver, but he found the pelts had to be picked of the outer long hair, a tedious job for an unskilled hand.
 After a few months, House had a small machine working that would pick large or small pelts without missing a hair.
 The machine-picked skins were shown to furriers in New York.
 A few days later, a Mr. Frasure of Wall Street, New York, called on House at Bridgeport, and the two reached an agreement for House to develop a machine that would pick a bull pelt six feet long and three feet wide, while being kept moist and warm.
 This patent, also the first of its kind, for treating pelts, was issued on October 19, 1882, just one month and five days after the application was made.

 Work on the large machine for the London Co. was finished in the spring of 1882.
 The pelts, after being moistened, went around on a drum which was kept warm with the circulation of hot water.
 Frasure was more than satisfied and was anxious to ship it to London, England. as soon as possible.
 Passage for House was booked on the S.S.
 Adriatic of the White Star Line for the middle of June.

 Several weeks of delays after his arrival, the demonstration was performed in secret one Saturday afternoon.
 In three hours, more work was accomplished than one skilled workman could do in two days.
 The London Co. bought all the patents pertaining to fur picking and treating of pelts.
 Everything was boxed and shipped to London in 30 days.
 Ironically, these machines were never unpacked, leaving the entire control of the fur picking trade with the English market.

 Paper boxes

 In 1883, House organized the Compressed Paper Box Co. and proceeded to make seamless paper boxes.
 He invented a new form of box termed "a round square", particularly adapted for holding cartrages, as the corners were compressed in, not out, giving extra strength.
 The machines built to make the boxes were semi-automatic.

-At this time his son Henry (Harry) Alzonzo House, Jr. joined him in his experimental work.
+At this time his son Henry (Harry) Alonzo House, Jr. joined him in his experimental work.